juliangruber/travis-watch/README.md

 - __[ansi-diff-stream](https://github.com/mafintosh/ansi-diff-stream)__ &mdash; A transform stream that diffs input buffers and outputs the diff as ANSI.
 If you pipe this to a terminal it will update the output with minimal changes
 - __[render-ci-matrix](https://github.com/juliangruber/render-ci-matrix)__ &mdash; Render a CI results matrix to the terminal.

+## Support

+Do you want to support modules like this to improve their quality, stability and weigh in on new features?
+Then please consider donating to my [Patreon](https://www.patreon.com/juliangruber).
+Not sure how much of my modules you're using?
+Try [feross/thanks](https://github.com/feross/thanks)!

 ## License